This no-bake Biscoff cheesecake is smooth, creamy and oh so delicious. With a crunchy Biscoff base and pretty drip edge it looks as good as it tastes!

 To decorate the cheesecake

-- Remove the cheesecake from the pan and smooth the sides if you like with a knife or spatula.
+- Remove the cheesecake from the pan and smooth the sides if you like with a spatula.

 - Melt the Biscoff spread for the topping in a microwave proof bowl for about thirty seconds to one minut until its very smooth and pourable.
 Pour the Biscoff spread onto the top of the cheesecake and quickly spread out with an off set spatula before the spread sets.